 The overall personality of the teacher plays a crucial role in the quality of education children receive.
 The interviewer wants to assess your character and demeanor to make sure you have the potential to be a good kindergarten teacher.
 Make sure you describe your personality in the classroom to impress the interviewer.

-Are you going you use technology in the classroom?
+Are you going to use technology in the classroom?

 Some institutes find technology highly useful in the classroom.
 The interviewer wants to get your general opinion about technology and ways you can incorporate it into teaching.
 While answering remember that the technical skill and knowledge of young kids is pretty basic.

 I have used a digital whiteboard before.
 It allowed me to write on the wall without doing any real damage.
 The kids loved it and were excited to get a turn to write on the wall.
-Learning programs in computer are great teaching tools and with rapid advances in technology, it is necessary to get introduced to its functions at a young age.
+Learning programs in computers are great teaching tools and with rapid advances in technology, it is necessary to get introduced to its functions at a young age.”